BrandonlinU/CvsUpdaterBundle/README.md

-# BrandonlinUCvsBundle
+# BrandonlinU\\CvsBundle
 A Symfony 4 and 5 compatible bundle for running deployment tasks in a production or QA (Quality Assurance) environment on an update of the source code with the help of webhooks, and the Symfony console.

 ## Before you go
 This is a WIP (Work-In-Progress), so you must expect breaking changes with the release of a new version.
-This software will try to stick with the semversion conventions (trying to don't introduce backward-incompatible changes with the change of patch version), but I don't offer support for old versions.
+This software will try to stick with the semver conventions (trying to don't introduce backward-incompatible changes with the release of new patch version), but I don't provide support for old versions.

 ## Installation
 Make sure Composer is installed globally, as explained in the